hikeventures/hikeventures.github.io/_posts/2014-10-28-best-headlamps.markdown

 <a href="http://www.amazon.com/Petzl-NAO-Headlamp-575-Lumens/" rel="nofollow"><img src="https://farm8.staticflickr.com/7457/15910915424_192439b27f_b.jpg"></a>

-Konstantin wearing a Petzl Nao on the top of a fell on our [trip in Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")
+Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")

 ---